English, probably Birmingham

 Medium or Technique

-Enameled copper with polychrome decoration; metal mounts with traces of gilding
+Enameled copper, transfer-printed, with polychrome decoration; gilt-metal mounts

 Gift of Rita and Frits Markus